MileHacker Logo

 • Visit the Central Market in the morning.

-• Enjoy peak activity and cooler temperatures.
+• Enjoy peak recreation and cooler temperatures.

 • Avoid midday heat for outdoor exploration.